L1Cafe/XYZ/state-of-the-art.md

 - A well-designed programming language should prevent organic growth and instead follow a clear development path
 - There's no correlation between community size and how well designed a language is
 - A rapid development cycle leads to developers sticking to outdated versions, which might impact the security of applications running on a certain version once security patches are no longer delivered
-- High-level scripting languages that run in virtual machines are easier to port to other architectures, as you only need to reimplement the VM
+- High-level scripting languages that run in virtual machines are easier to port to other architectures, as you only need to reimplement the VM.